The Major Periods of Western Art

 Art Nouveau was from 1890 – 1910.
 Art Nouveau was an art form that caught on throughout Europe.

-Art Nouveau’s major objective was to break down the traditional distinction between fine art and applied arts.
+Art Nouveau’s primary objective was to break down the traditional distinction between fine art and applied arts.
 Because of this, Art Nouveau was most widely used in interior design, graphic arts, furniture, glass art, textiles, ceramics, jewelry, and metalwork.

 Impressionism Art Movement

-Impressionism was characterized by relatively small thin visible brushstrokes with an open composition.
+Impressionism was characterized by relatively small, thin, visible brushstrokes with an open composition.
 The impressionist emphasized the depiction of light and its changing qualities, i.e., how light would change with time.

 To discover more about the Impressionism art movement, read our blog Why Was Impressionism Art at First Rejected? by clicking here.